Basssiiie/OpenRCT2-Unity/readme.md

 5. Open the project in this directory: [`/src/openrct2-unity/`](https://github.com/Basssiiie/OpenRCT2-Unity/tree/develop/src/openrct2-unity)
 6. Once Unity has launched with the project, go to the 'Scenes' folder in the Project window and open ParkScene.
 7. Select the OpenRCT2 object in the Hierarchy and copy/paste the full paths of your RCT games into the correct fields in the Inspector.
-    - **OpenRCT2 data path:** data folder for OpenRCT2 data, this should be set to use the repo's data path automatically.
+    - **OpenRCT2 data path:** data folder for OpenRCT2 data, like new sprites objects.
+This should be set to use the repository's data path automatically, but can be changed if you know what you are doing.
     - **RCT2 path:** points to where RCT2 base game is installed, e.g. `C:/Games/Rollercoaster Tycoon 2`.
 Required for showing sprites.
     - **RCT1 path:** points to where RCT1 game is installed, e.g. `C:/Games/Rollercoaster Tycoon 1`.
 Required for showing RCT1 sprites, if the park has any.
     - **Parks path:** the folder where to load parks from.
 Defaults to a folder in the repository, but can be changed to another folder.